eden-owo/YOLOv8-ONNXRuntime-CPP/README.md

 Thanks to recent updates in Ultralytics, YOLOv8 models now include a `Transpose` operation, aligning their output shape with YOLOv5.
 This allows the C++ code in this project to run inference seamlessly for YOLOv5, YOLOv7, and YOLOv8 models exported to the [ONNX format](https://onnx.ai/).

 ## ✅ Requirements
-CMake version 3.29.2 or higher is required.
+CMake version 3.29.2 or higher is recommended.
 Please make sure you have updated CMake accordingly.

 Set the required environment variables.